yermolovich1987/ml-insurance-ica/prototype/README.md

 process and plot the images with the document samples or statistic.
 If the image window is shown then to continue execution of the program you will need to close the window.

-After the training the model is stored in the h5 format on disk (newer keras format is not used since it cause problems after loading of the module on the Apple M1 chip).
+After the training, the model is stored in the h5 format on disk (newer keras format is not used since it cause problems after loading of the module on the Apple M1 chip).
 If the trained model already exists, then the application will ask whether you would like to use a stored trained model, or train new model from the beginning.